Agoric/documentation/main/guides/orchestration/chainhub.md

 const chainHub = makeChainHub(agoricNames, zone);
 ```

-The `makeChainHub` function accepts a `Remote<NameHub>` reference (`agoricNames`) and an optional `Zone` for managing data durability.
-The `makeChainHub` fuction creates a new `ChainHub` instance either in the specified zone or in the heap if no zone is provided.
-The resulting object is an Exo singleton, which means it has no previous state.
-Its state consists only of a cache of queries to `agoricNames` and the information provided in registration calls.
+The `makeChainHub` function accepts a `Remote<NameHub>` reference (`agoricNames`) and an optional `Zone` to manage data durability.
+The `makeChainHub` function creates a new `ChainHub` instance either in the specified zone or in the heap if no zone is provided.
+The resulting object is an Exo singleton, meaning it has no previous state.
+Its state consists solely of a cache of queries to `agoricNames` and the information provided during registration calls.

-The `ChainHub` objects maintains two `MapStores`:
+The `ChainHub` object maintains two `MapStores`:

 - `chainInfos`: For storing `CosmosChainInfo` objects.
 - `connectionInfos`: For storing `IBCConnectionInfo` objects.

 These `MapStores` are not exposed directly.
 They are abstracted and used internally by the methods provided by the ChainHub.

-# ChainHub Interface
+# ChainHub APIs

-The core functionality is encapsulated within the `makeChainHub` function, which sets up a new `ChainHub` in the given zone.
-The `ChainHub` is responsible for:
+The core functionality is encapsulated within the `makeChainHub` function, which sets up a new `ChainHub` in the specified zone.
+The `ChainHub` provides the following APIs:

-## **Registering Chain Information (`registerChain`)**
+## **chainHub.registerChain(name, chainInfo)**

+- name: **string**
+- chainInfo: **CosmosChainInfo**

-Stores information about a chain inside the `chainInfos` mapstore, which can be used for quickly looking up details without querying a remote source.
+Stores information about a chain in the `chainInfos` MapStore, enabling quick lookup of details without querying a remote source.

 ```js
 const chainInfo = harden({